Myomere

 Myomeres are blocks of skeletal muscle tissue arranged in sequence, commonly found in aquatic chordates.
-Myomeres are separated from adjacent myomeres by connective fascia (myosepta) and most easily seen in larval fishes or in the olm.
-Myomere counts are sometimes used for identifying specimens, since their number corresponds to the number of vertebrae in the adults.
-Location varies, with some species containing these only near the tails, while some have them located near the scapular or pelvic girdles.
-Depending on the species, myomeres could be arranged in an epaxial or hypaxial manner.
-Hypaxial refers to ventral muscles and related structures while epaxial refers to more dorsal muscles.
-The horizontal septum divides these two regions in vertebrates from cyclostomes to gnathostomes.
-In terrestrial chordates, the myomeres become fused as well as indistinct, due to the disappearance of myosepta.
+Myomeres are separated from adjacent myomeres by fascia consisting of connective tissue, known as myosepta.
+Myomere counts are sometimes used for identifying specimens using meristics, since their number corresponds to the number of vertebrae in the adults.
+Myomere location varies, with some species containing these only near the tails, while some have them located near the scapular or pelvic girdles.
+Depending on the species, myomeres could be arranged in an epaxial or hypaxial manner; hypaxial refers to ventral muscles (those of the "stomach" region) and related structures, while epaxial refers to more dorsal muscles (those of the "back").
+The horizontal septum divides these two regions in vertebrates from cyclostomes (jawless lamprey and hagfish) to gnathostomes (jawed fish).
+In terrestrial chordates, which are gnathostomes themselves, the myomeres become fused as well as indistinct, due to the disappearance of myosepta.

-Shape
+Form

+Myomeres are overlapping "cones" of muscle fibers bound by connective tissue.
 The shape of myomeres varies by species.
-Myomeres are commonly zig-zag, "V" (lancelets), "W" (fishes), or straight (tetrapods)– shaped muscle fibers.
-Generally, cyclostome myomeres are arranged in vertical strips while those of jawed fishes are folded in a complex matter due to swimming capability evolution.
-Specifically, myomeres of elasmobranchs and eels are “W”-shaped.
-Contrastingly, myomeres of tetrapods run vertically and do not display complex folding.
-Another species with simply-lain myomeres are mudpuppies.
+Myomeres are commonly zig-zaged, being stacks or lines of muscle fibers shaped like "V" (lancelets), "W" (fishes), or straight (tetrapods).
+Generally, cyclostome myomeres are arranged in vertical strips while those of jawed fishes are folded in a complex manner due to their derived nature and evolution of advanced swimming capability.
+Specifically, myomeres of elasmobranchs and eels are W-shaped, while the myomeres of tetrapods, such as mudpuppies, run vertically and do not display complex folding.
 Myomeres overlap each other in succession, meaning myomere activation also allows neighboring myomeres to activate.
+They are innervated by spinal nerves, which pass into each myomere.

 Myomeres are made up of myoglobin-rich dark muscle as well as white muscle.
-Dark muscle, generally, functions as slow-twitch muscle fibers while white muscle is composed of fast-twitch fibers.
+Dark muscles generally function as slow-twitch muscle fibers while white muscle is composed of fast-twitch fibers.

 Function

-Specifically, three types of myomeres in fish-like chordates include amphioxine (lancelet), cyclostomine (jawless fish), and gnathostomine (jawed fish).
-A common function shared by all of these is that they function to flex the body laterally into concavity to provide force for locomotion.
+There are three types of myomeres observed in fish-like chordates: amphioxine (lancelet), cyclostomine (jawless fish), and gnathostomine (jawed fish).
+All myomeres flex the body laterally into concavity to provide force for locomotion.
 Since myomeres are composed of multinucleated myofibers (contractile cells), force can be generated via muscle contraction that gets transmitted by the intricate connective tissue (myosepta) network.